buehler/mse-master-thesis/sections/02_definitions.md

 ## Security, Trust Zones, and Secure Communication

-The distributed authentication mesh is a security application.
+The Distributed Authentication Mesh is a security application.
 Therefore, security is one of the main focus in this work.
 This section gives an overview of the relevant topics to understand further security related concepts.
 More in-depth knowledge is provided in {@sec:implementation}.

 ### The CIA Triad